-C.6 Foreign Currencies Transactions and Translation
+D.6 Foreign Currencies Transactions and Translation

 Transactions in foreign currencies are recorded at the exchange rate prevailing on the date of transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency rates of exchange at the reporting date.
 Exchange differences arising on settlement or translation of monetary items are recognised in Statement of Profit and Loss.

 Non-monetary items that are measured in terms of historical cost in a foreign currency are recorded using the exchange rates at the date of the transaction.

-C.7 Revenue Recognition
+D.7 Revenue Recognition

-Revenue from contracts with customers is recognised when control of the services are transferred to the customer at an amount that reflects the consideration entitled in exchange for those services.
+- Revenue from contracts with customers is recognised when control of the services are transferred to the customer at an amount that reflects the consideration entitled in exchange for those services.
 Revenues from performance of services are linked to tournament and recognised in Statement of Profit and Loss along with associated cost on completion of tournament.
 Revenue is measured at the amount of consideration which the company expects to be entitled to in exchange for transferring distinct services to a customer as specified in the contract, excluding amounts collected on behalf of third parties (for example taxes and duties collected on behalf of the government).
-Consideration is generally due upon satisfaction of performance obligations and a receivable is recognised when it becomes unconditional.

-In case of discounts, rebates, credits, price incentives or similar terms, consideration are determined based on its most likely amount, which is assessed at each reporting period.
+Consideration is generally due upon satisfaction of performance obligations and a receivable is recognised when it becomes unconditional. - In case of discounts, rebates, credits, price incentives or similar terms, consideration are determined based on its most likely amount, which is assessed at each reporting period. - Ticket revenue is recognised at the time of tickets being sold.

-C.8 Trade Receivables
+D.8 Trade Receivables